Conventional oil is popular engine oil that’s highly affordable.

 - Maintaining the temperature of the engine

-- Keeping the engine free of dirt and clean
+- Keeping the engine free of dirt

 So what’s so special about conventional oil?